Strasserism: Gregor Strasser

-Propaganda minister Joseph Goebbels, who had once been a supporter of Strasser, now publicly accused Strasser of plotting with Schleicher to divide the party, and Strasser found himself politically isolated.
-After a final, decisive confrontation in which Hitler rejected his strategic proposals, a disillusioned Strasser resigned from all party positions in December 1932.
-He withdrew from active politics, and, with Hitler's consent, accepted a well-paid directorship at the chemical-pharmaceutical company Schering-Kahlbaum.
-He subsequently became the chairman of the National Association of the German Pharmacology Industry, reportedly finding his new corporate life "interesting and stimulating."
+On December 8, Strasser stated his resignation in a final address to senior Nazi leaders, where he also criticized Hitler's refusal to serve as Vice-Chancellor under Franz von Papen months earlier and argued it to be a major strategic error that had led to the party's current decline.
+His resignation appeared driven less by political principle than by a deep sense of personal humiliation.
+He complained of being sidelined by Hitler's inner circle and treated with less respect than his rivals like Göring or Goebbels.
+As historians note, his final exit was not a calculated political move but an emotional collapse driven by a profound sense of betrayal in his personal relationships.
+After resigning from all party positions, he left for Italy to "recuperate" and effectively abandoned the political machinery he had built.
+With Hitler's consent, Strasser later accepted a well-paid directorship at the chemical-pharmaceutical company Schering-Kahlbaum.
+He then became the chairman of the National Association of the German Pharmacology Industry, finding his new corporate life "interesting and stimulating."
 He was killed during the Night of the Long Knives in July 1934.

-Ultimately, Gregor Strasser's ideological legacy is one of shallowness and contradiction, a conclusion supported by historians like Peter D. Stachura who characterize his thought as "intellectually mediocre."
-His so-called "socialism," never systematically defined, remained a collection of emotional anti-capitalist slogans, derivative concepts (as seen in the plagiarized 1932 Sofortprogramm), and a romanticized praise for Prussian virtues.
-This lack of a coherent ideological core allowed him to subordinate his professed beliefs to pragmatic political goals with remarkable flexibility.
+Gregor Strasser's ideology is deemed as shallow and self-contradictory by historians like Peter D. Stachura, who describes his thought as "intellectually mediocre."
+As pointed out by Peter Stachura, Strasser's "socialism" was never systematically defined and remained a collection of emotional anti-capitalist slogans, derivative concepts (as seen in the 1932 Sofortprogramm), and a romanticized praise for Prussian virtues.
+The lack of a coherent ideological core allowed Strasser to subordinate his professed beliefs to pragmatic political goals with remarkable flexibility.
 For instance, his fiery denunciations of "Roman-Jewish fascism" quickly gave way to advocating for a coalition with the very same Catholic Centre Party when power seemed within reach.
 Similarly, his supposedly pro-worker stance coexisted with deeply reactionary social views, such as his endorsement of the party's anti-feminist doctrine.
-But the ultimate expression of this opportunism was his complete reversal on economic policy.
-Despite his long-standing reputation as an anti-capitalist, by 1932 he was actively courting industrialists, accepting their financial support, and publicly pivoting to a pro-business platform that explicitly rejected nationalization and called for tax cuts for the wealthy.
-While never calling for extermination, his committed antisemitism, which aimed at the legal and social exclusion of Jews, remained a constant.
-This pattern suggests that despite the "left-wing" label often applied to him, Strasser is better understood not as a committed ideologue, but as a "realpolitisch" opportunist who used ideological rhetoric primarily as a tool to broaden his appeal and secure his own power base within the Nazi movement.
+Another expression of his opportunism was his complete reversal on economic policy.
+Despite his long-standing reputation as an anti-capitalist, by 1932 he was actively making contact with industrialists, receiving their financial support, and advocating for a pro-business platform that rejected nationalization and supported tax cuts for the wealthy.
+Though he never called for racial extermination, His committed antisemitism, which aimed at the legal and social exclusion of Jews, remained a constant.
+Therefore, Strasser was not a committed ideologue, but a "realpolitisch" opportunist who used ideological rhetoric mainly as a tool to broaden his appeal and secure his own power base within the Nazi movement.

 Otto Strasser

-Otto Strasser (1897–1974), like his elder brother Gregor, began his political involvement after serving in World War I. The brothers first acted together in the Freikorps to crush the Bavarian Soviet Republic in 1919, but early ideological differences soon emerged.
-Unlike Gregor, who participated in the right-wing Kapp Putsch in 1920, Otto opposed the coup and initially joined the Social Democratic Party (SPD), supporting the Weimar Republic before growing disillusioned with parliamentary politics.